Eliza Dushku: 2003–2008: Tru Calling and subsequent roles

-2009–present: Dollhouse and other work
+2009–2017: Dollhouse, other work, and retirement

 On August 26, 2007, Dushku signed a development deal with Fox Broadcasting Company and 20th Century Fox.
 Under the pact, the network and the studio would develop projects tailor-made for the actress as well as approach her with existing pitches and scripts.

 Subsequently, it was announced on October 31 that Dushku had lured Joss Whedon, of Buffy the Vampire Slayer, back to TV, to create a television series called Dollhouse.
 Dushku produced the show and played the main character, 'Echo'.
 It aired on Fox during the 2008–09 TV season.
 In an interview, Dushku talked about how Dollhouse and her reconnection with Whedon came about:

 I invited Joss Whedon to lunch after I did the business deal with Fox.
 We'd had a cool relationship in the past and I so wanted to do something else, and I wanted to get back into a television show.
 I had him on the brain for sure but I hadn't called him yet, but I sort of took a leap of faith and set things up with Fox and then called Joss.
 We went to a four-hour lunch where I just sort of used my womanly wiles.
 No, we've become such good friends, kind of like brother and sister and kind of like he was my watcher, my handler from when I first moved out to L.A. when I was 17 and I was a little bit of a wild child.
 He's watched me and helped me and taught me over the years.
 I told him how bad I wanted and needed him back and he accepted and here we are.

 Dushku described Whedon as "my favorite genius ... favorite friend ... big brother ... and the only person out here I've ever wholeheartedly trusted, because he's never let me down."
 Dollhouse was renewed for a second season.
 The producers cited their confidence in the strength of Whedon's fan base and high DVR numbers as their reasons for keeping the show.
 Fox cancelled Dollhouse on November 11, 2009.
 The show officially wrapped filming on the second and final season on December 16, 2009.

-Dushku was the voice actor for contract killer "Rubi Malone" in the action video game Wet.